5/11/2020

 Drew Marsh

 All right.
 There was a lot in that.
-I will start with the customer trends piece and then talk about, oh, whatever, then finish with capex.
+I will start with the customer trends piece and then talk about OAM and then finish with the campaign.
 So on the customer trends piece, the expectation in our outlook right now is that our sales will be about 1% below what we were planning in 21 and 22.
-Obviously, there's a lot of uncertainty associated with that.
-So we are also running scenarios to think about what it might be if it's something lower than that.
-Once we get out a couple of years, you know, we should have, you know, gone through regulatory processes in each jurisdiction and that should help us.
-But at the same time, we are also working on, okay, so what other O&M management tools might we have at our disposal to work our way through that?
-The further we get out, the more sustainable we really need these cost changes to be, unlike this year.
-You know, this year, as we mentioned, there's a lot of one-time items and we're trying to look for additional continuous improvement in the O&M category that is more sustainable.
-But we'll really need to rely on our skills to develop those opportunities as we go forward to manage that a little bit more.
+Obviously, there's a lot of uncertainty associated with that, so we are also running scenarios to think about what it might be if it's something lower than that.
+Once we get out a couple of years, we should have gone through regulatory processes in each jurisdiction, and that should help us.
+But at the same time, we are also working on, okay, so what other O&M management tools might we have at our disposal to work our way through that The further we get out, the more sustainable we really need these cost changes to be, unlike this year.
+This year, as we mentioned, there's a lot of one-time items, and we're trying to look for additional continuous improvement in the O&M category that is more sustainable.
+But we'll really need to rely on our skills to develop that, those opportunities as we go forward to manage that a little bit more.
 There will always be one-time levers within a given year that we have, but we will, on a long-term basis, we'll want to rely on continuous improvement.
-And then finally, in regards to growth capex, we currently don't have any plans to change our growth capital or our capital at all for that matter.
+And then, finally, in regards to growth capex, we currently don't have any plans to change our growth capital or our capital at all, for that matter.
 We think it's important for our communities and our customers for us to continue to make those investments.
 We think we have the capacity and liquidity to do that.
 There's no concerns there.
 If for some reason it was lower for longer from a sales perspective, it might start to shift around the nature of that capital.
 So, for example, if we no longer needed some transmission capital to meet NERC reliability standards, there may be other capital that we think would be very important for our customers in the distribution space.
 So there's a lot of levers still to manage things going forward, but hopefully that answers all of the nuances of your one question.

 speaker